validatedpatterns/docs/medical-diagnosis/troubleshooting.md

 If **values-secret.yaml** does not exist, make will exit with an error saying so.
 Furthermore, if the **values-secret.yaml** file does exist but is improperly formatted, ansible will exit with an error about being improperly formatted.
 If you are not sure how format the secret, please refer to [Getting Started](../getting-started#preparation).

 #### make bootstrap / make upgrade
 `make bootstrap` is the target used for deploying the application specific components of the pattern.
-It is the final step in the inital `make install` target.
+It is the final step in the initial `make install` target.
 Running `make bootstrap` directly should typically not be necessary, instead you are encouraged to run `make upgrade`.

 Generally, executing `make upgrade` should only be required when something goes wrong with the application pattern deployment.
 For instance, if a value was missed, and the chart wasn't rendered correctly, executing `make upgrade` after fixing the value would be necessary.